alexgrauroca/go-test-class-api/README.md

 - API testing.
 - Postgres testing.

-Model and API testing are using mocked database, postgres is using postgres test container.
-This is because in that way I can control every different step of the processes, as I can validate if an error is caused by the database or by the code.
+Model and API testing are using mocked database, postgres is using postgres test container, because in that way I can control every different step of the processes, as I can validate if an error is caused by the database or by the code.
 Also, I can start coding without a database engine.

 ## API info
 I've created a GET /classes endpoint, in order to get all the classes createds with their id.
 As it wasn't at the requirements, this endpoint doesn't have any queryString params, like limit, offset, sort or any other filter.